 (b) If the answer is yes, please cite the applicable policy or policies, law(s) and/or other measure(s).

-(c) Please provide details on the number and type of cases of confiscation, and on the amount and type of material that were confiscated in the past three years.
+(c) (Morocco, Costa Rica – delete/ Switzerland - retain)Please provide details on the number and type of cases of confiscation, and on the amount and type of material that were confiscated in the past three years.
 Please provide figures for each year.

-(Does your country’s legislation enable the seizure of firearms, their parts and components and ammunition suspected of being illicitly manufactured and trafficked (art.
+(USA – delete subsections)Does your country’s legislation enable the seizure of firearms, their parts and components and ammunition suspected of being illicitly manufactured and trafficked (art.
 6, para.
 2)?
+(Canada – merge with questions 33 and 34)

 Yes No